 flower: the game is not challenging, but is intended to bring good feelings and sensations to the player.
 Also without dialogues, the narrative arc is formed by visual and emotional arts.
 By controlling the petals that fly in the wind, the game is considered as a therapy for players with depression.

 Although there are many studies that talk about how excessive use of games can be harmful to mental health, others debate exactly the opposite, as is the case of researchers at the University of Oxford, who relate the way of playing with well-being of the players.
 Matti Vuorre, one of the authors of the study, claims that games offer an interesting and satisfying alternative to the restrictive contacts of the pandemic.

-“Although a lot of screen time is not recommended, online games can be very beneficial to mental health, both to reduce stress and to support mental balance and help with relaxation.
-They offer an escape, a chance to leave your daily worries behind for a while and do something completely different,” concludes Dr. Victor.
+“While lots of screen time is not recommended, online gaming can be very beneficial for mental health, both for reducing stress, supporting mental balance and helping with relaxation.
+They offer an escape, a chance to leave your daily worries behind for a while and do something completely different.”
+Victor.

 About Dr. Victor Kurita

 Graduated from the ABC School of Medicine, Dr. Victor Kurita has more than 20 years of experience in the health area, he is the son of oriental parents and had a very traditional education, motivated by his own history of overcoming gambling addiction. specialized in serving this audience.
 Through Integrative Medicine, Dr. Kurita has helped young people to overcome their challenges by balancing mental and physical health and encouraging dialogue between parents and children.